Opiates or opioids are drugs used to treat pain. The term narcotic refers to either type of drug.

 Nikolaides JK, Thompson TM.
 Opioids.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 156.

-Substance Abuse and Mental Health Services Administration (SAMHSA) website.
-Key substance use and mental health indicators in the United States: results from the 2016 National Survey on Drug Use and Health. www.samhsa.gov/data/sites/default/files/NSDUH-FFR1-2016/NSDUH-FFR1-2016.htm.
-Updated September 2017.
-Accessed July 18, 2018.
+Substance Abuse and Mental Health Services Administration.
+Key substance use and mental health indicators in the United States: Results from the 2018 National Survey on Drug Use and Health. www.samhsa.gov/data/sites/default/files/cbhsq-reports/NSDUHNationalFindingsReport2018/NSDUHNationalFindingsReport2018.pdf.
+Updated August 2019.
+Accessed June 23, 2020.